 7 Common Misconceptions About the American Flag

-From Paul Revere's ride to the ringing of the Liberty Bell to the actual date of America's independence, to George Washington's wooden teeth, the myths developed in the course of our nation's glorious history are often more fun to believe than the slower-moving and oft-more-convoluted true accounts of the events they reference.
+From Paul Revere's ride to the ringing of the Liberty Bell, from the actual date of America's independence to George Washington's wooden teeth... the legends developed in the course of our nation's history are often more fun to believe than the slower-moving and oft-more-convoluted true accounts of the events they reference.

-Today, it is virtually common knowledge that Betsy Ross designed and sewed the first American flag at the behest of George Washington.
-There's just one troublesome issue with this knowledge — as of this writing, the notion is not supported by any documenting evidence.
+Today, it is virtually common knowledge that Betsy Ross designed and sewed the first American flag at the behest of George Washington during the American Revolution.
+The only troublesome issue with this knowledge is that, as of this writing, the notion is not supported by any documenting evidence.

-Charles H. Weisgerber, the artist who painted the iconic image of Betsy Ross sitting in her sewing parlor with the American flag draped over her lap, certainly profited from the legend some 100+ years later.
-However, a grandson's claim and a nation's willingness to believe are all that keep this legend alive.
+Charles H. Weisgerber, the artist who painted the iconic image of Betsy Ross sitting in her sewing parlor with the American flag draped over her lap, certainly profited from propagating the legend some 100+ years later.
+However, a grandson's claim and a nation's willingness to believe are what keep this legend alive.

 The sad misconception here is that only American flags bearing 50 stars and 13 stripes can be legally displayed.
 Of course this is entirely untrue.

 In fact, the U.S. Flag Code makes no mention of any requirement for the number of stars and stripes that an American flag must bear.
 According to the U.S. Army Institute of Heraldry, the United States flag will never become obsolete.
 Furthermore, they submit that any officially approved American flag, regardless of the number and arrangement of stars and/or stripes may continue to be displayed until it is no longer serviceable.

 The U.S. Flag Code Prohibits Washing the Flag

 Say what?!
 This, of course, is not true.
 There are no provisions in the Flag Code for washing the flag.
 This decision would made based upon the condition and material of the flag, and the owner's prerogative.